Stock market today: S&P 500 ends just lower after Fed cools bets on Dec. rate cut

 Such is their massive size and sway over investors that these reports stand to heavily dictate the trajectory of U.S. equities heading into the final months of 2025.

-Elsewhere, Nvidia (NASDAQ:NVDA) will also be in the spotlight after Trump said he plans to discuss the company’s Blackwell artificial intelligence processors with Chinese leader Xi Jinping, fueling speculation that Washington could ease restrictions on chip exports to China.
+Elsewhere, Nvidia (NASDAQ:NVDA) is in the spotlight, with the chipmaker on course to become the first $5 trillion company, after Trump said he plans to discuss the company’s Blackwell artificial intelligence processors with Chinese leader Xi Jinping, fueling speculation that Washington could ease restrictions on chip exports to China.

 Trump had previously signaled that he might consider allowing Nvidia to export a downgraded version of its latest AI processor to China — a move that would mark a major policy shift and potential breakthrough in U.S.-China tech relations.